The story of a man who becomes two opposed musical personalities to fool the world

 “You really are good, you know.
 You should share your music with people, not hide it.”

-The touch of her hand and the warmth of her beautiful eyes sudddenly made Daniel feel at ease, like he had known this girl for a long time.
+The touch of her hand and the warmth of her beautiful eyes suddenly made Daniel feel at ease, like he had known this girl for a long time.
 He looked up at her and offered a weak smile.

 “Thank you.
 But I do share my music with my friends and family.
 I really didn't enjoy that experience up there on that platform.”

-Michael couldn't contain himself and had to voice his frustration at his friend's reluctance.
+Lenny couldn't contain himself and had to voice his frustration at his friend's reluctance.

 “Yeah, like me and your family are gonna make you rich mate!
 Keep that up and you might be able to afford that weekend away in Brighton one day” he declared waving his arms in mock adoration.
-Michael turned to Louise.
+Lenny turned to Louise.

-Michael walked back around to the other side of the car and got in.
+Lenny walked back around to the other side of the car and got in.
 He could see no more point to this conversation.

 Louise watched him for a moment and then turned back to Daniel with a sympathetic look.